 - Male Gaze: Hedy inspires them.

-- Manipulative Bastard: FINCH.
-And also Frump, but he's... not quite as sucessful.
+- Manipulative Bastard: Finch.
+And also Frump, but he's... not quite as successful.

 - The Matchmaker: Smitty, for Rosemary and Finch.

 - Mickey Mousing: "Gotta Stop That Man".
 Specifically, the orchestra imitates the sound of an electric razor by playing the tune on kazoos.